sbabic/swupdate/_sources/overview.txt

-Many things can go wrong, and it must be guaranteed that the system is able to run again and maybe able to reload a new software to fix a damaged image. swupdate works together with the U-Boot bootloader to identify the possible causes of failures.
+Many things can go wrong, and it must be guaranteed that the system is able to run again and maybe able to reload a new software to fix a damaged image. swupdate works together with the U-Boot boot loader to identify the possible causes of failures.

 We can at least group some of the common causes: